 First off, championing patients means printing content from established and respected patient advocates.
 Featured in the second issue of FUE Magazine, for instance, are well-known and proven advocates Spencer David Kobren and Joe Tillman.
 FUEE’s overall collaboration with the IAHRS further underscores this intrinsic value and readers should expect future commentary in the future.

 A number of respectable surgeons contributed to FUE Magazine’s second issue.
 Such articles typically focus on research to inform and aid hair transplant surgeons.
 Differentiating between hair loss causes, selecting proper candidates, descriptions of techniques, and other research articles are all essential for maintaining good practices.
 Particularly useful for surgeons just entering the hair transplant industry, such articles also contain new research for developed hair transplant specialists.

-The primary reason for FUE Magazine's founding, examining practices and trends is essential for the longevity and well being of the whole hair transplant industry.
+The primary reason for FUE Magazine’s founding, examining practices and trends is essential for the longevity and well-being of the whole hair transplant industry.
 The unfortunate fact is that much of the industry receives confluent information depending on the source.
 FUE Magazine, meanwhile, seeks to highlight effective treatments, techniques, and devices as advocated by individual surgeons.
-Further, it seeks to examine reasons negative trends, such as slow adoption of FUE and/or exploitive or subpar clinics or device makers, and examines their impacts on the industry as a whole.
+Further, it seeks to examine reasons for negative trends, such as slow adoption of FUE and/or exploitive or subpar clinics or device makers and examines their impacts on the industry as a whole.